udacity/CarND-Semantic-Segmentation/README.md

 ### Optional sections
 Within `main.py`, there are a few optional sections you can also choose to implement, but are not required for the project.

 1. Train and perform inference on the [Cityscapes Dataset](https://www.cityscapes-dataset.com/).
-Note that the `project_tests.py` is not currently set up to also unit test for this alternate dataset.
+Note that the `project_tests.py` is not currently set up to also unit test for this alternate dataset, and `helper.py` will also need alterations, along with changing `num_classes` and `input_shape` in `main.py`.
 Cityscapes is a much more extensive dataset, with segmentation of 30 different classes (compared to road vs. not road on KITTI) on either 5,000 finely annotated images or 20,000 coarsely annotated images.
 2. Add image augmentation.
 You can use some of the augmentation techniques you may have used on Traffic Sign Classification or Behavioral Cloning, or look into additional methods for more robust training!
 3. Apply the trained model to a video.
 This project only involves performing inference on a set of test images, but you can also try to utilize it on a full video.